Reliance Future-proofs retail arm as it seeks to woo investors

-NEW DELHI, Aug 31 (Reuters) - Reliance Industries’ $3.38 billion deal to acquire Future Group’s retail business pitches the conglomerate as an even more formidable force in India, making its retail arm more attractive to the potential investors it seeks to woo.
+NEW DELHI (Reuters) - Reliance Industries’ (RELI.NS) $3.38 billion deal to acquire Future Group’s retail business pitches the conglomerate as an even more formidable force in India, making its retail arm more attractive to the potential investors it seeks to woo.

 The oil-to-telecoms group controlled by India’s richest man, Mukesh Ambani, announced late on Saturday that it will acquire Future Group’s retail and wholesale business as well as its logistics and warehousing operations.